pixijs/pixijs.com/docs/guides/production/performance-tips.md

 ### Events

 - If an object has no interactive children use `interactiveChildren = false`.
 The event system will then be able to avoid crawling through the object
-- Setting `hitArea = new PIXI.Rectangle(x,y,w,h)` as above should stop the event system from crawling through the object
+- Setting `hitArea = new Rectangle(x,y,w,h)` as above should stop the event system from crawling through the object